ACLU-PA Position: Opposes

 - Disproportionate.
 Restrictions on abortion have a disproportionate impact on those who already experience these barriers in health care, including young people, women of color, those with disabilities, lower incomes, people who live in rural areas, and those that are undocumented.

 - Life-threatening.
-By losing access to safe, legal abortion, women will face the devasting and life threatening consequences.
-In 1965, one out of every six women who died from pregnancy-related causes had obtained an illegal abortion.
+By losing access to safe, legal abortion, women will face the devasting and life-threatening consequences.
+In 1965, one out of every six women who died from pregnancy-related causes obtained an illegal abortion.